Who does an SRNA do?

-Where do I find information about Kentucky state SRNA (CNA) testing?
+Where do I find information about SRNA testing in Kentucky?

 Contact your Kentucky Community and Technical College System (KCTCS) testing coordinator by clicking HERE to visit their website.

-Is my Kentucky SRNA (CNA) license recognized by other states?
+Is my Kentucky SRNA license recognized by other states?

-Each state has different regulations regarding SRNA/CNA licenses.
+Each state has different regulations regarding nurse aide licenses.
 If you plan to work in a state other than Kentucky, you need to check that state’s reciprocity policy.

 How do I get a complaint resolved?

-In the event of a misunderstanding or of unfulfilled expectations, we ask that you give us the opportunity to resolve any problems or complaints regarding your experience at RightChoice.
+In the event of a misunderstanding or unfulfilled expectations, we ask students to give us the opportunity to resolve any problems or complaints regarding any experience at RightChoice.

 Students are always welcome to call our Executive Director, Terry Graham, RN at (502) 974-2541 or address correspondence to her, marked “Personal and Confidential” at 2301 Hurstbourne Village Drive, Suite #200, Louisville, KY 40299.
 Students should include the specific nature of the complaint, including dates, times, personnel involved, and the specific policy felt to be violated.
 The director will investigate the grievance and notify the student within five (5) days of the outcome of the investigation and any action RightChoice plans to take.
 The grievance and results of the investigation/outcome will be maintained confidentially on file at RightChoice.

 If a student believes a school has violated Kentucky statutes or regulations, written complaints may be forwarded to the Kentucky Commission on Proprietary Education.

 Filing a Complaint with the Kentucky Commission on Proprietary Education